On involutions of minuscule Kirillov algebras induced by real structures: Action on fibres and weights

 \section{Action on fibres and weights}

 In this section, we relate the involutions discussed above to combinatorial information about the representation $V^\lambda$.
-In the general case, where $\lambda$ is any dominant integral weight, one should work with the big algebra \cite{Hausel2024_avatars}, whose fibres over suitable points of $\Spec S(\g)^\g$ can be identified with the canonical basis of $V^\lambda$ (\cf \parencite[final slide]{Hausel2024_StonyBrook}).
-For simplicity, we instead (continue to) restrict ourselves to the case where $\Kir^\lambda(\g)$ is commutative and thus agrees with the big algebra (\cf \parencite[Thm.2.1]{Hausel2024_avatars}).
+In the general case, where $\lambda$ is any dominant integral weight, one should work with the big algebra \cite{Hausel2024_avatars}, whose fibres over suitable points of $\Spec S(\g)^\g$ can be identified with the canonical basis of $V^\lambda$ (\cf \cite[final slide]{Hausel2024_StonyBrook}, see also \cite{HKRW2020_crystals}).
+For simplicity, we instead (continue to) restrict ourselves to the case where $\Kir^\lambda(\g)$ is commutative and thus agrees with the big algebra (\cf \cite[Thm.2.1]{Hausel2024_avatars}).
 By Proposition \ref{prop:kirillov_facts}, this means that $V^\lambda$ is weight multiplicity free, so instead of the canonical basis we can work with just the set of weights $\wt(\lambda)$.
 We begin this section by describing how to identify $\wt(\lambda)$ with fibres of the map

 For involutions induced by real structures, we then describe how the fixed points of the action on weights are encoded by the coinvariant homomorphism \eqref{eq:coinv_alg_hom}.
 This is applied to the special case of split real structures, where we recover (the weight multiplicity free case of) a $q=-1$ phenomenon of Stembridge \cite{Stembridge1994_minuscule, Stembridge1996_canonical}.
 Along the way, we obtain a combinatorial obstruction to freeness of the coinvariant homomorphism \eqref{eq:coinv_alg_hom}, see Proposition \ref{prop:freeness_obstruction}.
-In all of this section, we \textbf{assume that $V^\lambda$ is weight multiplicity free} (although this is not required in Lemma \ref{lem:discriminant}).
+In all of this section, we \textbf{assume that $V^\lambda$ is weight multiplicity free}.
 For Theorem \ref{thm:fixed_point_count}, proved below, $\lambda$ is assumed minuscule.

 The starting point is to consider, for $x\in \g$, the evaluation homomorphism $S(\g)^\g\cong S(\g^*)^\g\to \C$, in which we first use the Killing form to view $S(\g)^\g$ as $\g$-invariant polynomials on $\g$ and then evaluate these on $\g$.
 Applying this to the first factor of $\Kir^\lambda(\g)$, we obtain a map